Dartmouth-OpenAV/.github/profile/README.md

 This script instantiates OpenAV stack on your laptop, cloud server, Raspberry Pi or other.
 You'll need a terminal, Bash, and [Docker](https://docs.docker.com/engine/install/).
 It was tested on MacOS and a Raspberry Pi 4B.

-Instantiate the script with: `bash <(curl -s https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)`, keep in mind that running scripts straight from a public remote source can be insecure.
+Instantiate the script with: `bash <(curl -s https://raw.githubusercontent.com/Dartmouth-OpenAV/.github/refs/heads/main/quickstart.sh)`, keep in mind that running scripts straight from a remote source can be insecure.

 If you download the script to run manually, make sure you launch it within a bash shell.
 Either with `chmod u+x quickstart.sh && ./quickstart.sh` or with `bash quickstart.sh`.